Softoft/open-ticket-ai/docs/vitepress_docs/docs_src/en/guide/training-models.md

 ---
+description: Learn to train and fine-tune custom AI models for Open Ticket AI.
+This guide covers essential steps from data collection and cleaning to hyperparameter tuning and model evaluation to improve ticket queue and priority classification accuracy.
 title: Training AI Models for Open Ticket AI
-description: Guide on how to train or fine-tune models for Open Ticket AI.
 ---
 # Training the Model

 :::note